LockyChao/LockyChao.github.io/_research/humanoid.md

 collection: research
 permalink: /research/humanoid
 ---
 Traditional teaching methods are faced up with multiple difficulties.
-First, an expert is necessary for demonstration and the effect of teaching heavly depends on his knowledge.
-Second, conventional teaching always neglect the transmission of semantic information and the relation between different sensory information.
+For example, they always neglect the transmission of semantic information and the relation between different sensory information.
 Hence a novel natural teaching paradigm based on scene-motion cross-modal perception is proposed.
 Natural teaching is actually a branch of human-robot interaction (HRI) technology, representing a kind of teaching paradigm which is user-friendly and coordinates human and robot in scene comprehension.
-Aimed at completing tasks with specified human semantic information, natural teaching is an end-to-end and highly efficient method for interaction with surroundings or performing complicated movements.
 Fig.1 shows the setup of the life-sized humanoid.
 Fig.2 and Fig.3 presents the scene-motion perception framework and the control scheme, respectively.

  <div>
   <p align="center">